cheoljun95/streaming.braindecoder/README.md

 This will create output directory as `outputs/{DATE}/{TIME}/joint_hbbpe_tm1k`.
 The training log can be monitored by `tensorboard` (e.g., `cd outputs; tensorboard --logdir=./`).

 After training is done, export and save trained model.
 It takes approximately 40 hours to reach the minimum error rates on a single NVIDIA A6000 GPU.
+CAUTION: this will overwrite the existing checkpoint file.
+Please use another name than `tm1k.ckpt` to avoid overwriting.
 ```
 mkdir model_ckpts
 python export_decoder.py --ckpt_path=outputs/{DATE}/{TIME}/joint_hbbpe_tm1k --output_path=model_ckpts/tm1k.ckpt